cangkevin/brain-dump/fundamentals/object-oriented-design/object-oriented-design.md

 - [How does polymorphism help?](#how-does-polymorphism-help)
 - [References](#references)

-This post is intended to be a detailed summary of the principles behind object-oriented design which serves as the foundation for the [[solid-principles]].
-This specific explanation of the topic helps in unlocking higher understanding of why object-oriented design is such an important thing when designing software.
+> This post is intended to be a detailed summary of the contents of [Robert C. Martin's talk on object-oriented design](https://www.youtube.com/watch?v=QHnLmvDxGTY) which serves as the foundation for the [[solid-principles]].

 ## Perpetual inexperience in the industry

-As the field of software engineering grows, the population of programmers grows at a rapid pace.
-Martin guesses that the population of programmers doubles roughly every 5 years.
-He calls out that there's an implication for the industry where half the current programmers in the field has less than 5 years experience.
-This implication suggests that it's commonplace in the industry for the same mistakes to be made all the time (alluding to the mistakes that junior programmers make; Martin is a bit more blunt here and just calls it "bad code").
+As the software engineering industry grows, the population of programmers also grows at a rapid pace.
+Martin guesses that the population of programmers doubles roughly every 5 years but it will eventually taper out.
+However, there's an insidious implication with this type of rapid growth - half the population of programmers have less than 5 years of experience.
+He argues that this perpetual inexperience in the industry leads to persistent mistakes (implying mistakes that less experienced programmers eventually make; Martin's more blunt here and just calls it "bad code").

-Bad code obviously slows us down significantly and yet we can't seem to avoid writing bad code.
-Martin takes a subtle jab at one of the more common reasons for that in that programmers typically rush through a problem just to be finish it and release it out into production as fast as possible (not such a surprise as there are tendencies for engineering cultures to prefer quantity or quality).
-There's irony in that approach as other things such as poor understandability and buggy behavior catches up sooner or later and waters down the initial accomplishments of the work.
+Bad code obviously slows us down and yet we, collectively as programmers, can't seem to avoid writing it.
+Martin takes a subtle jab at one of the more common reasons for that in which programmers rush through a problem in order to release it out into production as fast as possible (not a big surprise as there are engineering cultures, for a wide variety of reasons, that have been cultivated to favor quantity over quality).
+However, this approach eventually succumbs to classic symptoms of technical debt (poor readability and bugs) and some more serious problems (difficult to change), eroding away the initial accomplishments.

 ## Symptoms of bad code